 The companies give cash prizes to the person or teams who win, but this will often lead to job opportunities for people who show promise (They use the competitions as a source pool for talent while also getting cheap press).

-Now although you’re not guaranteed to win or get paid, this can lead to getting paid Programmer roles while you’re still learning so it’s worth looking into as a way of getting your foot in the door with companies who might not even be advertising roles.
+Now although you’re not guaranteed to win or get paid, this can lead to getting paid Programmer roles while you’re still learning.
+This means its worth looking into as a way of getting your foot in the door with companies who might not even be advertising roles.

 Here's another way to get some easy cash while also flexing your problem-solving skills by becoming a coding mentor!

-Sites like Codementor offer a service where experienced coders can help students struggling with problems for a set fee.
+Sites like Codementor offer a service where experienced coders can sign up, and then help students struggling with coding problems for a set fee.

 You don't need to be the most experienced in the world to apply for this.
 You just need to have enough experience to help solve the problem, so you can often get paid for just being a step ahead of the person you're helping!